ogaida/snippets/_posts/2024-10-16-linux-lvm-snapshot.md

 # reboot the system
 # refresh lvstate:
 lvchange --refresh vg0
+# sometimes it need some time, check with:
+lvs -a
-# create again the original snapshot, because after merging it was deleted
+# create again the original snapshot, because after merging it was deleted.
+But wait till the merge of the old snapshot has been finished
 lvcreate -s -L 10G -n snap_initial /dev/vg0/lv-sys
 ```